Yusuffrih/Simons-Piano-Game/README.md

 - **Result**: The responsive design is fully functional across all device sizes.
 All the different screen sizes and all of the different elements look good and fit just right.

-8. The ability to play the game with the keyboard to give the player more of an authentic piano feeling
-- **Plan**:

-- **Implementation**:

-- **Test**:

-- **Result**:
+8. ### Keyboard keyup responsive piano keys
+- **Plan**: The player should be able to use the keyboard instead of the mouse to activate the piano keys.
+The reason for this is to give the user a more realistic feeling when they are playing as the layout of the keys on the keyboard are very similar to that of the piano keys.

+- **Implementation**: Implementing this meant setting up an event handler on the document to listen to the keyup event to occur.
+I set up an array of keys that would be used to play the game and then matched them up to the corresponding piano keys based on their note.
+Once this was done, it then passed that note through the function that deals with the activated key.

+- **Test**: Once the keyboard key is pressed during the players turn, the key note should be played and the piano key should change colour to show the user that their input has been picked up by the computer.

-    - The player can play the piano keys through their keyboard which allows for a more realistic piano playing experience.
+- **Result**: The player can play the piano keys through their keyboard which allows for a more realistic piano playing experience.
+The keys change colour as well which provides for player feedback and makes it easier for them to follow what they are doing on screen.

 9. Instructions for what keys to use to play the piano keys
 - **Plan**: